nobitagamer/terra-con-vault/README.md

 - `SERVICE_TAGS` can optionally be provided to further separate services
 - `basePath` is `./terraform` in this case because we put the terra-con-vault into a git submodule at the terraform path

+## Important notes about using this as a module in your project
 You might not want to keep terraform files for your dev env in your root folder, so if you decide to say move it to `dev` then you should `terraform apply dev` from the root folder, and keep everything relative to root so it's easier to work with.

 ## You should use Packer!
 It's for building your Docker images!